ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 collaborators, but the principal mechanism is as follows:

 1. Trigger an end-system to look up a non-existent name in a target DNS zone using a target resolver.
 For open resolvers this can be done directly; for resolvers with access restrictions, end-systems can be triggered into doing DNS lookups by feeding them embedded objects in e-mail messages and web pages, or in a variety of other mechanisms.
 For a particular DNS name to be a viable target it has to be used; triggering that use amongst a large community of end-users is a relatively simple problem.
-2. Craft a DNS response to the query that includes by reference the target DNS domain name, e.g. by returning the target name and associated poisioned RDATA as a CNAME or NS target to queried name.
+2. Craft a DNS response to the query that includes by reference the target DNS domain name, e.g. by returning the target name and associated poisoned RDATA as a CNAME or NS target to queried name.
-3. Flood the resolver with DNS responses using a variety of QUERYIDs and source ports, guided by observed behaviour at real authoritatve servers under the control of the attacker.
+3. Flood the resolver with DNS responses using a variety of QUERYIDs and source ports, guided by observed behaviour at real authoritative servers under the control of the attacker.

 With the the low entropy available with predictable source port selection on queries and the narrow QUERYID field, Kaminsky was able to demonstrate